 In 1976, Hydra Nautical Academy alumni established the “Captains’ Club” for graduates, showing a devotion to their institution reminiscent of Ivy League graduates in the US. (see www.hydracaptainsclub.gr )

-These graduates have reason to be proud, since they are custodians of a tradition going at least into its third century, part of the “secret formula” that made Hydra an international shipping phenomenon, and Greeks owners of the world’s largest merchant fleet.
+These graduates have reason to be proud, since they are custodians of a tradition going at least into its third century, part of the “secret formula” that made the island of Hydra an international shipping phenomenon, and Greeks owners of the world’s largest merchant fleet.

 Confidence and competence are a winning duo in any era.